The ‘Aquitania’ Incident

 Amongst those men who went AWOL and managed to return before ‘Aquitania’ sailed included Bert Norton, John and Jim Gilmour, Clarrie and Jeff McDonald, Jim Elliott and Jim Dore just to name a few!

-So many of us had gone ashore that admission of guilt was voluntary.
+So many of us had gone ashore the admission of guilt was voluntary.
 There were people who would not own up but I wasn’t one of them, and for my sins I received the only red mark in my pay book.
-I was fined a few days’ pay but proud of it.
+I was fined a few days’ pay but proud of it (some lost their stripes).

 The ‘Aquitania’ took us to the Sundra Straits where we transhipped to small Malaysian freighters which took us on to Singapore.”